 This outing was not a strange occurrence for the Sisters.
-Every November 19, which is recognized as World Toilet Day, GFA workers across Asia organize events to educate communities on proper hygiene.
+Every November 19, which is recognized as World Toilet Day, Gospel for Asia (GFA) workers across Asia organize events to educate communities on proper hygiene.

 This time, these Sisters of Compassion taught and encouraged students about the importance of using a toilet, how to use one and how to properly keep it clean so they can keep themselves clean and free from illness.